Seraaron/agora/srd/Tasks.md

 **Your FC should always make it clear to you what the consequences of the roll will be**, if they've not already been implied.
 This is a hint as to what will happen as a result of your actions — a glimpse of your potential future, _regardless of success or failure_ — shared between players.

-> #ie
+> ### Ie.
 > _Whenever you attempt to impose your agenda, the world reacts;_ and though those reactions aren't entirely in your control — and may not even be _known_ to your character — you deserve to know what they're likely to be, so you can make an informed decision about how to proceed.

-#imp There is always room to adjust the consequences before you roll dice: If you shift your objective slightly, or change your description to use a different job, the consequences may alter in kind.
+#important There is always room to adjust the consequences before you roll dice: If you shift your objective slightly, or change your description to use a different job, the consequences may alter in kind.

 #### Gather Job dice and Bonuses

 **You may suggest which [[Jobs|job]] you think is most appropriate for you to roll** _but your Peers may disagree with you and suggest another Job instead_, based on their own interpretation of what you've described.

-> #nb
+> ### Nb.
 > If your Peers _are_ disagreeing with you (or each other) about the job then try to break it down:
 >
 > -   **Discuss which [[Abilities|ability]] is being used first-and-foremost** (as every job takes its rank from the ability it's linked to).